 Does this sound familiar?

 You have a beautiful little blog that you’re pouring your heart and soul into early mornings, at night and on the weekends.
-It’s your baby and you’re wanting it to grow and touch more and more lives – if only your day job didn’t get in the way.
+It’s your baby and you’re wanting it to grow and touch more and more lives possibly by way of you becoming a life coach – if only your day job didn’t get in the way.

-You have made the leap into starting your own beautiful little biz but you’re not able to work on it full time….yet.
+You have made the leap into starting your own beautiful life coaching business but you’re not able to work on it full time….yet.
 You still have to work elsewhere to get in that steady income.
 One day soon you won’t need it – you know that.
 But for now need that job.

 If this is ringing true for you at all, (and believe me when I tell you that I have been there and know the feeling), then you know the ‘tug of war’ I’m talking about.
-The desperate desire to leap into what you really truly want to do all the time – but the practicalities of needing that steady income that, right now, only working for someone else can bring.
-I’m going to write a post soon about how you go about making that transition into full time entrepreneurship – and in fact – it was what I was going to write about today.
-But in thinking about it I know there is a step before then.
-It’s about actually managing the day to day of juggling both of these worlds at the present time; while still planning for that big leap you know you will take one day.
+The desperate desire to leap into life coaching full time – but the practicalities of needing that steady income that, right now, only working for someone else can bring.
+It’s all about managing the day to day of juggling both of these worlds at the present time; while still planning for that big leap you know you will take one day.

 - Try to keep things separate as much as you can.
 If you start taking long business calls while at your day job or blatantly blogging on work time – you will get icky feelings about it or even worse get caught.
 Try to work things so you keep them clearly separated and clean.

-- Tell everyone you newly meet about what you do in your business and blog, regardless of the fact you may have a ‘day’ job.
-You are missing out on opportunities to connect in with help, connections and even readers, customers and clients if you don’t.
-It’s ok to proudly proclaim that your business or your blog is actually your REAL work and what you do for money right now – simply something that supports that to be possible.
+- Tell everyone you newly meet about what you do as a life coach, regardless of the fact you may have a ‘day’ job.
+You are missing out on opportunities to connect in with help, connections and even readers and clients if you don’t.
+It’s ok to proudly proclaim that your life coaching is actually your REAL work and that what you do for money right now is simply something that supports that to be possible.
 See the difference in mindset there?
 Own it!

 - Get support and ask for help.
 Managing two worlds can be tricky and even tiring.
 Access a great coach, mentor, friends or your special loved one for the support you need.
 Ask for it.
 It seems so simple but believe me when I tell you – it can make all the difference while you feel like you’re juggling lots of balls in the air.